ibm-cloud-docs/satellite/debug-storage.md

 ### ST0002 error message
 {: #st0002}

-The input parameters in the request body are either incomplete or in the wrong format.
-Be sure to include all required parameters in your request in JSON format.
+The request body parameters are incomplete or incorrectly formatted.
+Include all required parameters in JSON format.
 {: shortdesc}